Alex Bennett (broadcaster): Internet TV and radio

 A technology aficionado, Bennett took advantage of the early growth of the World Wide Web.
 After leaving FM rock radio in the late 1990s, Bennett created an Internet Television show for Play TV.
 The show ended when the company went out of business.
 Bennett also developed an early website, The Surfing Monkey, along with Chuck Farnham, David Biedny and Jesse Montrose.
 It featured, among other things, a series of articles written by an inmate on Death Row at San Quentin State Prison.
 Bennett is personally opposed to the death penalty.
-The prisoner, identified by the pseudonym Dean, reported on daily prison life in a series called "Dead Man Talking."
+The prisoner, identified by the pseudonym Dean (Dean Phillip Carter), reported on daily prison life in a series called "Dead Man Talking."
 Bennett also voiced the Starbase Commander character in the 1994 release of Star Control 2 by 3DO.

 Bennett briefly returned to radio in 2001 to host a technology-oriented midday talk show for CNET Radio at its San Francisco flagship station, 960 KNEW.
 Bennett's attempt to return to general AM talk radio was hampered by his outspoken left-leaning political views (though he temporarily hosted a morning show on KNEW when it changed its format to talk in 2003).
 Station managers mostly wanted to hire right-wing talk show hosts.